 At Christmas time, charity gifts can be popular, for example Oxfam / Trocaire / Unicef / World Vision Ireland gifts.

 “The money I would have spent on a present for the teacher I used to buy gifts for the 2FM toy appeal”

 Over to you!
-If you have any other suggestions, please share them in the comments below.
+If you have any other gift ideas for teachers, please share them in the comments below.